tirthajyoti/Data-science-best-resources/README.md

 ## Please feel free to [add me here on LinkedIn](https://www.linkedin.com/in/tirthajyoti-sarkar-2127aa7/) if you are interested in data science and would like to connect.

 # Data Science Curated Resources
-A trove of carefully curated resource links for data science in one place.
+A trove of carefully curated resource links for data science, all in one place.

 ## AWS related